JamesWoolfenden/sato/README.md

 What?
 You've got these legacy ARM templates, and you'd dearly love to drop them, but you really don't fancy Bicep and the rework.
 I got you covered.
-Sato now bisects ARM into Terraform - Take one of the Azure quickstart examples from here
+Sato now bisects ARM into Terraform.

+Take one of the Azure quickstart examples from here
 <https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.compute/vm-simple-windows>:

 Clone it: